AERO:SBC (Standards-Based Curriculum)

 - Explore strategies to strengthen units’ essential questions, culminating tasks, and rubrics

-- Develop components of curriculum mapping
+- Develop components of curriculum mapping within the language curriculum and across school-based curricula

 - Plan with team members for work at respective schools for the next year